alextrs/oestandards/README.md

     > Note: Use this parameter in legacy systems only.
 For new development use _-undothrow 2_ to set BLOCK-LEVEL ON ERROR UNDO, THROW everywhere

-    > Note: Use in new modules or when you confident that the change in existing code is not going to break error handling
+    > Note: Use in new modules or when you're confident that the change in existing code is not going to break error handling

     ```openedge
     /* bad (default ON ERROR directive used) */
     RUN internalProcedure.

     CATCH eExc AS Progress.Lang.AppError:
         /* this will never be executed */
     END.